Health and Wholeness

 If interested in joining an upcoming 14-week semester, please contact Tammy Rethinking at 321-279-3648 or firstname.lastname@example.org to schedule a pre-enrollment interview and to discuss tuition fees.

 Posted here with permission, this article appeared in the Jan./Feb.
 2014 issue.

 Read another article about the Brain Fitness Club’s award.

 Medical supplies including wheelchairs, walkers and crutches are available for use as needed.
 To make a donation or request supplies, please contact our Parish Nurse.

 - Our Whole Community

-First UMCWP is one of nine churches participating in this interfaith collaboration working to improve the health and wholeness of Winter Park, Maitland, Eatonville, and Orlando communities through shared programs.
-Our Whole Community comprises projects such as providing rental box in a community garden for individuals and families.
+First UMCWP participates with other churches to improve the Health & Wholeness of Winter Park, Maitland, Eatonville, and Orlando communities through shared programs.
+Visit website for a calendar of community health events and online resources.
+Our Whole Community features projects such as providing rental boxes in a community garden for individuals and families.